-We all really enjoyed the museum visit with Elvira, the Amazing-Race-like hunt through the museum that Elvira set up for the kids to find various art works, the art talks that Elvira did with the kids at various places there, and then relaxing in the courtyard with the kids sketched art.
+We all really enjoyed the museum visit with Elvira, the Amazing-Race-like hunt through the museum that Elvira set up for the kids to find various artworks, the art talks that Elvira did with the kids at various places there, and then relaxing in the courtyard with the kids sketched art.
 None of us would have guessed in advance that this would win over the kids of favorite things to do in Florence.

 2) Climbing up the Cupola of the Basilica di Santa Maria del Fiore

 This was only my oldest daughter (7) and me, but it was a great way to start the day, and we were there long before any tour groups arrived.
 If you’re going to go, go at 8:30am, right when they open.
 I tried to pay for Evelyn, since visitors 6 and above needed tickets to climb, and the ticket guy gave me her entry fee back.